AriFordsham/GHCWiki/records/overloaded-record-fields.md

 This page summarises a possible design that would allow different records to share a single field label.
-Although it's a simple enough idea, there are numerous ramifications.
+Although it's a simple enough idea (summarised under "Nonextensible records with polymorphic selection & update" on at [Records](records))there are numerous ramifications.
 Records are a swamp!

 The **base design** has the folllowing distinct components: